 - Next, add warm cream, butter and horseradish (hubby’s idea for the horseradish and it works brilliantly).
 Stir until just combined.

 - Scoop the horseradish mash on top of the lamb mixture and spread right to the edge.
 The key to get those golden brown edgy bits is don’t smooth it out evenly.
-Those little peaks and valleys are what I love and not only does it taste good, it makes for a more visually appealing shepherd’s pie.
+Those little peaks and valleys are what I love.
+Not only does it taste good, it makes for a more visually appealing shepherd’s pie, if you ask me.

 Full details are in the recipe card below.